-(1) Connect the power transformer center tap directly to the negative terminal of the first power supply filter capacitor (cap) then run a separate wire from the negative terminal to the star ground point.

-- (2) Collect the ground points of each tube and its associated resistors and capacitors to a local ground point that is not connected to the chassis.
-Run one wire to the star ground point from each collection. - (3) Run exactly one wire from the star ground point to chassis. - (4) Insulate the input jack(s) from the chassis. sometimes you need to insulate the output jacks.
+- (1) Connect the power transformer center tap directly to the negative terminal of the first power supply filter capacitor (cap) then run a separate wire from the negative terminal to the star ground point. - (2) Collect the ground points of each tube and its associated resistors and capacitors to a local ground point that is not connected to the chassis.
+Run one wire to the star ground point from each collection. - (3) Run exactly one wire from the star ground point to chassis. - (4) Insulate the input and output jacks from the chassis.